FrontlineSubreddits/FrontlineSubreddits.github.io/README.md

 ## Girls' Frontline Subreddit Flairsite
 ## 2024 Update of https://xealiouth.github.io/

-Using data graciously compiled by the IOPWiki, randomquerty & /u/ConductorBichir, /u/KookyInspection, /u/Rhasta_la_vista and /u/tehcavy
+Using data graciously compiled by the IOPWiki, u/UnironicWeeaboo & /u/ConductorBichir, /u/KookyInspection, /u/Rhasta_la_vista and /u/tehcavy

-Currently as of 2/7/2024
+Currently as of 2/23/2024

 Done:
 - All non-collab dolls